 - If you really wish to open up your own firm, tax could be for you.
 Many small firms are focused on bookkeeping and taxes first!
 Audits tend to come as you grow.

 - Food.
-The tax team almost always gets the best food catered to the office during busy season.
+The tax team almost always gets the best food catered to the office during the busy season or gift cards for local restaurants and food delivery services when working remotely.

 - Dual, tri, and quad monitors!
-As you’re always in the office, you typically get the best computer setup.
+As you’re always in an office-type setting, you typically get the best computer setup.

 - In some cases, it may take you a year before you even meet a client.